telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

 - `Python 2.7`__ or newer
 - pip_
 - virtualenv_ or Vagrant__
+- `D-Bus`_ running and configured on your system
+- `dbus-python`_ (v0.84.0)
+- `pygobject`_ (v2.20.0)

 __ `Python - Downloads`_
 __ `Vagrant - Downloads`_

-The E2E SNAT test uses DBus tech for communicating process.
-This one requires:

-- `Dbus`_ running and configured on your system
-- `dbus-python`_ (v0.84.0)
-- `pygobject`_ (v2.20.0)

-You will need to provided the Dbus system configuration and these external libs in the given environment where tests will be executed. **Dbus and its dependencies are not managed by the project requirements file**.
+You will need to provided the D-Bus system configuration and these external libs in the given environment where tests will be executed. **D-Bus and its dependencies are not managed by the project requirements file**.